Zotero Standalone will likely be the only edition available starting with version 5. Zotero for Firefox will probably be discontinued.

 Make sure to back up your work to your Zotero account or flash drive -- any work you do on GSU's computers will be erased when you log out.

-Zotero (pronounced "zoh-TAIR-oh") is a Firefox addon that collects, manages, and cites research sources.
-It's easy to use, lives in your web browser where you do your work, and best of all it's free.
+Zotero (pronounced "zoh-TAIR-oh") is an application that collects, manages, and cites research sources.
+It's easy to use, connects with your web browser to download sources, and best of all it's free.

 Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections for different projects, and create bibliographies.